Manufactured from 1957-1961, 4,445 fixed head coupés were produced, 2,672 drophead coupés and 2,265 roadsters.

 In 1957 The XK150 said goodbye to the split windscreen of it's forebears and became available in a range of 13 colours.
 Available as a fixed head and a drophead coupe initially, the roadster XK150 OTS (open two seater) arriving in 1958 .
 The dashboard had a leather trim with walnut as an available option.
 The 3.4 litre engine had a new "B" type cylinder head increasing the power to 180 SAE BHP at 5750 rpm.
 The successor to the Jaguar XK150 was the E - Type.

-In 1955 the 190bhp XK140 was launched with better brakes than the XK120 ,larger torsion bars, and rack and pinion steering.
-The changes in the appearance were subtle with bumpers extended to full width, flashing turn signals located in the wings and fewer, more widely spaced the bars in the grille.
-The XK140 SE increased the BHP to 210 and the XK140 M featuring a dual exhaust, wire wheels, twin fog lamps and windshield washers and a crankshaft dampener.
+In 1955 the 190bhp XK140 was launched with better brakes than the XK120, larger torsion bars, and rack and pinion steering.
+The changes in the appearance were subtle with bumpers extended to full width, flashing turn signals located in the wings, and fewer, more widely spaced bars in the grille.
+The XK140 SE increased the BHP to 210 and the XK140 M featured a dual exhaust, wire wheels, twin fog lamps, and windshield washers, and a crankshaft dampener.

 At it's launch the Jaguar XK120 was the fastest production car in the world with its 3,442 cc, dual overhead - cam six that had evolved from a two-litre, four cylinder design.
 The straight six engine produced a top speed of 130 mph when driven by factory test driver Ron Sutton on a Belgian road.
 The beauty of the first production model bought by Clark Gable in 1949 was matched by its exceptional engineering reflected in the handling and suspension.